1031-Systems/1031_Delivery/Pololu/README.md

 The standalone application is named control_emulator.py.
 This Python program uses pygame to handle keyboard input and audio output.
 Additional code sends and receives data to and from the Maestro controller via USB.
-Chained Maestro controllers add more input and out channels and communicate via the Tx/Rx pins on the Maestros.
+Chained Maestro controllers add more input and output channels and communicate via the Tx/Rx pins on the Maestros.

 ### control_emulator.py